 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 How does forex trading work?

-Forex traders come to the market with one main aim: profit from the sometimes minute changes in value of one currency against another.
-They do this by basing their investment decisions on whichever way they think forex prices will fluctuate in the future.
+Forex traders come to the market with one main aim: profit from changes in the value of one currency against another.
+They do this by investing whichever way they think forex prices will fluctuate in the future.

-For example, if experts anticipate that the Singapore dollar will decrease in value against the US dollar, forex traders will sell their Singapore dollar dollars and buy US bucks.
-If the US dollar then increases in value, the trader gains greater purchasing power to buy more Singapore dollars than they initially had — resulting in a tidy profit.
+For example, if experts anticipate that the Singapore dollar will decrease in value against the US dollar, forex traders will sell their Singaporean dollars and buy US dollars.
+If the US dollar then increases in value, the trader gains greater purchasing power to buy more Singapore dollars than they initially had, resulting in a tidy profit.

-On the global forex market, currencies are quoted in pairs — that is, in terms of their value against other currencies.
-In the forex market, these pairs are expressed as SGD/USD, GBP/EUR and USD/GBP.
-You’ll sometimes hear these pairs referred to by nickname.
-Keeping things lively, AUD/USD is often called the “Aussie,” EUR/GBP the “Chunnel,” GBP/USD the “cable” and USD/CHF the “Swissy,” among others.
+On the global forex market, currencies are quoted in pairs, that is, in terms of their value against other currencies.
+In the forex market, these pairs are expressed as Currency 1/Currency 2, for example, SGD/USD, GBP/EUR and USD/GBP.
+You’ll also sometimes hear these pairs referred to by their nickname; the AUD/USD is often called the “Aussie,” EUR/GBP the “Chunnel,” GBP/USD the “cable” and USD/CHF the “Swissy,” among others.